Board papers

 Here’s my take on the importance of integrity.

-Various principles and standards, usually called board ethics, guide the behaviour and decision-making of the board members of a not-for-profit organisation.
+Various principles and standards, usually called board ethics, guide the behaviour and decision-making of the board members of a not-for-profit organisation, be it an incorporated society or a charity.
 Every member is expected to follow these ethical guidelines to ensure the financial and operational affairs of the organisation run smoothly.

-Integrity is an essential component of board ethics, and the following detailed guide explains why I believe it must be consistently upheld throughout the organisation.
+Integrity is an essential component of board ethics, and the following detailed guide explains why it must be consistently upheld throughout the organisation.

 Mission alignment